ForsakenNGS/raspi-plex-transcode/README.md

 Here is what I did to compile the plex-fork of ffmpeg:

-**If someone knows how to get h264_omx working I would love to know (and share) how!
-Feel free to write an issue or message**

 ```
 cd /home/pi
 cat /usr/lib/plexmediaserver/Resources/LICENSE | grep "Plex Transcoder"